Sounds Live Feels Live World Tour: Reception

 The tour was met with generally favorable reviews.
 Sugarscape.com awarded the show five stars out of five; writing "We're not even sure how they manage it, but these boys sound better *and* feel better every time we see 'em.".
 Kathy McCabe from The Daily Telegraph wrote: "The screams [of their fans] hurt your ears, the songs don’t; their infectious pop hooks, three-part vocals and Irwin's propulsive rhythms and energetic performance inciting you to move."

 The tour made $39 million in ticket sales.

-Setlist
+Set list

 This set list is representative of the performance on 15 July 2016 at Madison Square Garden in New York City, New York.
 It does not represent the set list at all concerts for the duration of the tour.